Granada is the oldest colonial city in Nicaragua, and the largest tourist destination in the country.

 IS GRANADA, NICARAGUA SAFE?

 Granada is safe.
 It’s unlikely that you’ll have any problems here, even at night.
+The city feels very pleasant with all the old Spanish style architecture and the laid back vibes.

 Plenty of volunteer options in Granada.
 Working in a hostel, or shop geared towards foreigners is possible for English speakers as well.
 Like everywhere else, you can also teach English in Granada.